-If for any reason, e.g. the condition or locations of equipment, the physical state of the room or the splitting of a class for practical work, a teacher considers they cannot accept this responsibility, they should discuss the matter with the Headteacher / Head of Department before allowing work to take place.
+If for any reason, e.g. the condition or locations of equipment, the physical state of the room or the splitting of a class for practical work, a teacher considers they cannot

 Class teachers are expected to:

 - set a good example by adopting good health and safety practices, and procedures; - supervise the pupils/students and ensure that they know the emergency procedures and any special safety measures for the teaching area/activity; - give clear instructions and warning as often as necessary (notices, handouts etc. are not enough); - ensure that pupils' / students' bags, coats etc. are safely stored, and good housekeeping is maintained; - include all relevant aspects of safety in the curriculum, if necessary in special lessons; - request / obtain protective clothing, guards, special safe working procedures, etc. where necessary and ensure their use; - make parents / volunteers aware of safety procedures in the classroom / work area; - recommend to the Headteacher / Head of Department, improvements on safety equipment and additions or improvements to plant, tools equipment or machinery which are dangerous or potentially so; - ensure that relevant risk assessments are performed, the results recorded and any necessary action taken; - follow recognised curriculum specific guidance e.g. CLEAPSS or AfPE.